magento/architecture/design-documents/graph-ql/improved-caching.md

 ## The Solution
 Graphql would compute the cache key and return a header with the same function as the Luma cookie (`X-Magento-Vary`), except we won't name it that way.
 The `Vary` header is not meant to have a hash.
 ````
-X-Magento-Request-Id: 85a0b196524c60eaeb7c87d1aa4708a3fb20c6a1
+X-Magento-Cache-Id: 85a0b196524c60eaeb7c87d1aa4708a3fb20c6a1
 ````

-PWA would send `X-Magento-Request-Id` back to GraphQL.
+PWA would send `X-Magento-Cache-Id` back to GraphQL.
 So it will act like the cookie in Luma.
 This way we solve the public-private without adding more haders than we have.
 Just this one time.

 This will require a change in VCL but only once.
 With all the other changes if we change the way cache key is computed, no VCL changes would be required nor in PWA.